-It's hard to image a website without a button.
-Website calls-to-action are usually have buttons.
-So let's discuss the important Button Element and how you can use it in Cornerstone to maximum effect!
+It's hard to image a website without a button as most websites "calls-to-action" usually have buttons.
+In light of this, let's discuss the important Button Element and how you can use it in Cornerstone to maximum effect!

 We'll take a walk through each section step by step.